rackerlabs/otter/api-docs/rst/dev-guide/api-operations/methods/post-create-scaling-group-v1.0-tenantid-groups.rst

 This operation creates a scaling group.

-This operation creates a scaling group or a collection of servers and load balancers that are managed by a scaling policy.
+This operation creates a scaling group that is managed by a scaling policy.
 To describe the group, specify the scaling group configuration, launch configuration, and optional scaling policies in the request body in JSON format.

 If the request succeeds, the response body describes the created group in JSON format.
 The response includes an ID and links for the group.